todorovboris/java-basics-feb24/README.md

 # Java Basics 2024
-Repository for all solutions from Java Basics Course - Lab and Exercices at Software University.
+Repository for all solutions from Java Basics course - Lab and Exercices at Software University.
 The following themes are:

 1. First steps in coding